frontenddogma/web-development-glossary/manuscript/f.md

 First CPU Idle
 : The time when a page is minimally interactive, or when the window is quiet enough to handle user input.
 It is a non-standard Google web performance metric.
 Generally, it occurs when most, but not necessarily all of visible UI elements are interactive, and the user interface responds, on average, to most user input within 50&nbsp;ms.&nbsp;[‡](#m-first-cpu-idle)

+First In, First Out
+: A method for organising and manipulating a data buffer, where the oldest (first) entry, or “head” of the queue, is processed first.
+It is analogous to processing a queue with first-come, first-served (FCFS) behaviour: where the people leave the queue in the order in which they arrive.&nbsp;[†](#w-fifo)

 First Interactive
 : → First CPU Idle